dbm-network/mods/README.md

 And that's it

-If you don't run your bot with DBM make sure to copy this actions to your bot's directory too!
-Same for hosted bots!
-If you don't do this, missing actions will appear as **"XYZ is not an Action"** in your console.

 If you have any more questions: [Join our Discord](https://discord.gg/3QxkZPK) or make a ticket on the [Support Website](https://dbm-support.site/index.php?a=add&category=5).